 Depart from the pier via open-air safari bus and begin a leisurely drive through Road Town, the island's lovely capital.
 Ascending the winding Ridge Road, you'll soon come upon a vivid mural painted by a local artist.
 It's adorned with colorful scenes of life after the emancipation of the British Virgin Islands from slavery in 1834.
 Some of the panels show islanders fishing, harvesting sugar, attending school and dancing in celebration.
 The mural is an inspiring work of art that beautifully expresses Tortola's diverse history.

 Your drive continues along the Ridge Road into the wonderfully rural "up country," eventually coming down to the scenic northern shore.
-Here, you'll spend nearly three hours at fabulous Cane Garden Bay; a stunningly beautiful setting that attracts yachters, sunbathers, water sports enthusiasts and even horseback riders.
+Here, you'll spend nearly two hours at fabulous Cane Garden Bay; a stunningly beautiful setting that attracts yachters, sunbathers, water sports enthusiasts and even horseback riders.
 During your free time, you might take a refreshing swim in the crystal-clear sea, lounge about in the shade of a palm, wander along the shoreline or linger over a tropical beverage at a beachfront bar.
 The mood is definitely carefree and relaxing, a state of mind that will continue long after you re-board your safari bus and make the scenic drive along the North shore back to the pier.

 Please note: There is limited walking on this tour, mainly at the guests' discretion during the stop at Cane Garden bay where there are sandy surfaces to negotiate.
 The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the safari bus, and have an able-bodied companion to assist them.
 Those with mobility concerns should carefully evaluate their personal level of stamina and ability.
 Bathing suits should be worn under clothing or a cover-up and guests should bring their own towel.
 Hats, sunglasses, sunscreen and comfortable walking shoes are strongly recommended.
 Changing facilities, showers and food venues are available at Cane Garden Bay.
 Guests taking part in any water activities do so at their own risk and responsibility.